akshettrj/watgbridge/README.md

 ## Bugs and TODO

-- Document naming is messed up and not consistent on Telegram, have to find a way to always send sane names
+- Document naming is messed up and not consistent on Telegram, have to find a way to always send same names

 PRs are welcome :)